epidrome/cover-card/README.md

 Please keep this README file because it contains the credits at the end and it might become handy after you have completely forgoten the set-up instructions.

+## Design rationale

+The design rationale of this theme is to do less than other themes: "Less is more"

+The majority (99%) of the availabe jekyll themes offers a blog, but I have never been able to keep blog content (or its technology) updated over time.

+Let's be honest with ourselves: How does an (abandoned) blog centered web site looks to new visitors if we have not posted since two years ago?

 ## Make it yours

 [Fork this repository](https://github.com/epidrome/cover-card/fork) and edit the files to your liking: As a first step, you may want to replace the images and edit the `_config.yml` with your online profiles.
 You can test the result almost in real-time at the Github Pages url displayed in the Settings tab.